SRH-NC/Optimizing_Pipeline_Azure/README.md

 ## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**

 Due to the time it took to spin up enivronments using the lab provided environment, I created my own instance under my Azure account.

-I did delete
+I did delete the cluster and uploaded an image to my repo.